-King Saul reigned 32 years, in which time he went from being a Good King to an evil King in God’s eyes.
+King Saul reigned 32 years, at which time he went from being a Good King to an evil King in God’s eyes.

 1043BC – 1011BC